seanredmond/heniautos/guide/conciliar-calendar.md

-"Heniautos and Intercalations") we noted that it was a close call, astronomically, whether or not the year 320/19 was intercalary but that the evidence of inscriptions makes it clear that it was intercalary, though Heniautos  calculates it as ordinary by default.
+"Heniautos and Intercalations") we noted that it was a close call, astronomically, whether or not the year 320/19 was intercalary but that the evidence of inscriptions makes it clear that it was intercalary, though Heniautos� calculates it as ordinary by default.
 The year 433/2 is a similar case that `heniautos` probably gets wrong.